 Parts Unlimited did not have the necessary skills in-house, so whatever AI project they were going to do would have to be outsourced.
-Somehow she managed to reallocate 50K of next year’s budget, and set out to find an AI consultancy company.
+Somehow she managed to reallocate 50K of next year’s budget and set out to find an AI consultancy company.
 She called around and found some suitable candidates, each of which she asked to make an offer for an AI Proof of Concept.
 Once the offers came in, she selected the one that seemed to be the most promising.

 Does this sound familiar?

 The focus of your AI MVP should be end-to-end integration with existing data services instead of an isolated offline report.
 Let’s consider the Parts Unlimited story.
-Instead of investing all their time in the creation of a model with very high accuracy, it would have been much more valuable if the consultants actually used their model in one of the assembly lines, working alongside human workers to detect manufacturing flaws.
-The theoretical accuracy might have been lower, but it’s proving value from day 1, and everyone involved has an actual experience on what it is like to work with an AI.
-From this first step, it’s much easier to scale up your MVP and iterate to a more accurate model and to more assembly lines.
+Instead of investing all their time in the creation of a model with very high accuracy, it would have been much more valuable if the consultants used their model in one of the assembly lines, working alongside human workers to detect manufacturing flaws.
+The theoretical accuracy might have been lower, but it’s proving value from day 1, and everyone involved has experience on what it is like to work with an AI.
+From this first step, it’s much easier to scale up your MVP and iterate to a more accurate model and more assembly lines.

 Companies have to realize that if they want their AI endeavours to succeed, they need to invest as much or more into internal training and preparation, of data, systems and people, as they invest into the AI experts themselves.

-Turning AI into a competitive advantage, requires a vision and, consequently, requires serious commitment.
-It’s the only way to setup your AI project for success and the creation of long-term business value.
+Turning AI into a competitive advantage requires a vision and, consequently, requires serious commitment.
+It’s the only way to set up your AI project for success and the creation of long-term business value.